 - As for revenue, eSports has grown from $194 million in 2014 to $463 million in 2016, and is expected to exceed $1 billion in revenues by 2019.
-Compare that to $10 billion for MLB in 2016, and you’ll see that while esports has some catching up to do, it’s no longer an industry in its infancy.
+Compare that to $13 billion for the NFL and $10 billion for MLB in 2016, and you’ll see that while esports has some catching up to do, it’s no longer an industry in its infancy.

 - Total prize money awarded in 2016 esports tournaments (of which there were 3,877) exceeded $93 million for an average tournament prize pool of more than $24K.

 The bottom line is that when it comes to esports, there are a lot of big numbers being tossed around in terms of people, purchasing power, and potential growth.
 Businesses should take note whether they are directly involved in the industry, such as game and console developers, or only peripherally involved, such as convention centers and hotels.